DrezByte/rose-next-classic/README.md

 ### Requirements
 - Rust 1.38+
 - Visual studio 2019 Community or better
+    - "Desktop development with C++" bundle is recommended
 - SQL Server Express 2014+
 - SQL Server Management Studio
+- PostgreSQL 12+
+- Python 3+ (for scripts)
+- Clang-format (for code formatting)

 ### Build
 The project consists of a mix of Rust code and C++ code.
 In order to build the project one must